Research

 Nouran Hamza, BPharm, MSc, PhD

-Biostatistics & Real-World Evidence Lead
+Head of Biostatistics & Real-World Evidence (RWE)

 Dr. Nouran Hamza, BPharm, MSc, PhD is a biostatistician, epidemiologist, and clinical research methodologist with extensive experience in real-world evidence (RWE), epidemiological research, and statistical methodology for clinical studies.
 She contributes to the Amyloidosis Africa initiative by supporting research methodology, data analysis strategies, and evidence generation efforts aimed at improving the recognition and understanding of cardiac amyloidosis across Africa.